 Meet Portuguese people

-Try to meet Portuguese people because they will be super important to improve your Portuguese language and they will also give you the best tips about your future choices in Lisbon.
+Try to meet Portuguese people because they will be super important to improve your Portuguese language.
+They will also give you the best tips about your future choices in Lisbon and in Portugal.

 If you’re learning Portuguese in Lisbon or if you’re planning to do this, you have to read this article.